City-Bureau/city-scrapers-template/docs/07-troubleshooting.md

 ## Twisted Error using `pipenv install twisted`
 Problem: A dependency is missing.

-At least three contributors have had this problem, possible for different reasons.
+At least three contributors have had this problem, possibly for different reasons.

 Solution: [Try the steps described here](https://github.com/bonfirefan/city-scrapers-pitt/issues/36)